I Wish (Skee-Lo song): Music video

 A music video was produced to promote the single, directed by Marty Thomas.
 The music video was released for the week ending on May 14, 1995.
 It was nominated for three Billboard Music Video Awards: "Best Rap Clip", "Best Rap New Artist Music Video" and "Maximum Vision Clip of the Year".

 The video begins with Skee-Lo sitting on a bench like Forrest Gump.
 It includes scenes reenacting the story of the lyrics, such as driving around in his beat-up old car, and being picked on during a game of basketball.
-The video was later published on YouTube in April 2013.
-The video has amassed more than 30.6 million views as of September 2022.